auth0/docs/articles/connections/social/apple/guides/add-siwa-to-web-app-siwa.md

   - customize-connections
   - add-idp
 ---
-# Add Native Sign In with Apple to Your App
+# Add Sign In with Apple to Your Web App

-Apple requires the adoption of native Sign In with Apple (SIWA) capabilities if you have an app published on the App Store and you support different third-party sign-in options (such as Facebook, Google, or Twitter).

 To set up and configure native Sign In with Apple, you will do the following: